A truly inclusive playground:

 Play Richness: Designing Great Spaces

 Play Richness is the key factor in designing great play spaces where children of all ages and abilities can grow and learn through physical, sensory and social experiences.
+We've developed a set of flashcards that can explain how various types of play activities benefit development and lists specific play equipment that provides that type of play.

 We made adding a variety of Play Richness to your play space easy with our flash card set.
 It simplifies play experiences by dividing them into specialized play types such as spinning, tactile or cooperative play.Download Play Richness Flashcards